BlackForestPerformance/documentation/admins/services/mailserver.md

 The domain wide footer is stored at the [Mailfooter Repo].

 This will be applied to all mails sent from the domain.
-No exceptions.q
+No exceptions.

 ### Mailboxes